 Obscured glass is usually used in bathrooms for privacy protection.
 There are three popular obscured glass types as following:

 Above obscured glass types are popular and low cost options.
 There are other obscured glass such as white laminated glass, opalucent laminated glass and etchlite glass which are often used for entry doors.
 These obscured glass types are more expensive.

 Tinted glass reduces the amount of UV, visible light and heat that pass through the glass, thus reducing the rate of fading.
 Popular choices are grey tinted, green tinted and blue tinted.
 Comparing with standard glass tinted glass cost is more expensive but not by a lot.

 Laminated glass is safety glass.
 In addition to safety features laminated glass can also reduce UV and sound passing through the glass.
 Laminated glass can eliminate over 90% of UV light which is the best option for UV protection.
 Double glazing with laminated glass can reduce sound by over 50% which is a good choice for noise reduction.

 Low E glass:

 Low E (Low Emissivity) glass keeps in heat while allowing light to enter your home.
-Low E glass can improve heat insulation of your double glazed windows and doors by over 25%.
+Low E glass can improve heat insulation of your double glazed windows and doors.

 Low E glass has a special coating on it.
 Although new technology has improved the transparency of Low E glass, it is not clear glass and looks slightly blue tinted.
 Metro glass offers different types of Low E options.
 Thermal performance improvement can be 30% to 70% over standard double glazing.

 Standard double glazing units have dry air inside the glass.
 Double glazing units can be argon gas filled to improve thermal insulation.
 Compared with Low E glass, argon gas provides less thermal efficiency improvement of argon gas is lower but the cost is also lower.